 At the same time, your dietary choices shouldn’t be something that adds to your stress.
-It is enough to make sure you get food that is tasty and satisfying food but also healthy.
 The important thing is to eat well, not to stop eating entirely.
-Try snacks that are lower in sugar.
+Try snacks that are lower in artificial sugar.

 Good snack options that will help you get through the day include:

 Sometimes it is the feeling of not having something in your mouth that gets to you.
 So instead of reaching for a cigarette, try: